 These are all the cases that may occur while performing cautious movement, due to which group exchange may occur.
-Note that if the state of $G_1$ or $G_2$ is $backtrack$, then they do not have to move cautiously, as the node where agents reach after $backtrack$ has already been explored.
-Now, let us suppose $G_1$ is at a node $u$ and it has to backtrack via port $p$ that corresponds to edge $(u,v)$.
+Note that if the state of $G_1$ or $G_2$ is $backtrack$, then they do not need to move cautiously, since the node reached after $backtrack$ has already been explored.
+Now, let us suppose $G_1$ is at node $u$ and must backtrack via port $p$, which corresponds to edge $(u,v)$.